blockchainsllc/in3-docs/docs/rpc.md

 No proof or verification possible.

+### keccak
 ### web3_sha3

 Returns Keccak-256 (not the standardized SHA3-256) of the given data.

 See [web3_sha3](https://eth.wiki/json-rpc/API#web3_sha3) for spec.

+No proof needed, since the client will execute this locally.

+### sha256

+Returns sha-256 of the given data.

-No proof returned, but the client must verify the result by hashing the request data itself.
+No proof needed, since the client will execute this locally.

 ### net_version